edwardramsey/system_setting/README.md

 system_setting
 ==============
 ##Intro
-Files prepared for work environment
+Files prepared for work environment.

 With this I can use MacOS with linux(VPS, Digital Ocean and Aliyun) together.